Butter (song): United States

 According to Mediabase, "Butter" was added to all 180 Top 40 radio stations in the United States and received 2,217 spins its first week.
 It was the first song by an international artist to become the most-added track at radio in its opening week, and BTS are the first group to achieve this feat.
 "Dynamite" was previously the band's most-added single at radio with 171 stations putting it into rotation in its debut week.
 With only three days of availability, the single entered Billboard's Pop Airplay chart at number 26, making it the highest debut of the week and the second-highest of the year, behind only Ed Sheeran's "Afterglow", which entered at number 23 in January.
 It was the band's seventh entry on the airplay chart and a new career best.

 "Butter" debuted at number one on the Billboard Hot 100 chart issue dated June 5, 2021, giving BTS its fourth number-one in under nine months.
 The band became the fastest act to achieve four number-ones since Justin Timberlake in 2006–2007, the first group since the Jackson 5 in 1970, and the only group to debut three songs in the lead.
 The song accumulated 32.2 million streams, sold 242,800 downloads, and 18.1 million radio airplay audience in its first week.
-This marked BTS' seventh number-one on the Digital Song Sales chart and the largest sales week since "Dynamite" sold 300,000 copies on the September 5, 2020 issue.
+This marked BTS's seventh number-one on the Digital Song Sales chart and the largest sales week since "Dynamite" sold 300,000 copies on the September 5, 2020 issue.
 Billboard noted that the sales for "Butter" were aided by its original and instrumental versions discounted to 69 cents in its first week.
 The song also debuted at number four on the Streaming Songs chart, and entered the Rolling Stone 100 at number two, marking the second-highest debut of 2021 behind only Olivia Rodrigo's "Drivers License", and the highest song sales debut of the year.
 "Butter" remained atop the Hot 100 and Digital Songs charts for ten non-consecutive weeks.
 On the chart issue dated July 24, 2021, it ranked at number seven while "Permission to Dance" debuted at number one.
 The following week, it returned to the top of the chart, making BTS the first act to displace itself at number one across two consecutive weeks.
-As of July 2021, the song has sold over one million copies in the United States.
+As of July 2021, the song has sold over one million copies in the US.